following services are available to address the health and safety

 commuters, may use any of the services offered.

-The officers and staff of the Safety and Security Office are committed
+The officers and staff of the Office of Public Safety are committed

 to providing a safe and crime-free environment on the Bellarmine